How to Build a Lean-to Shed

 Extra storage is always helpful for any household.
 The average house doesn’t seem to have enough storage space for all the stuff.

-Some handle this by renting a storage space in one of the many self-store warehouses in our cities.
+Some handle this by renting a storage space in one of the many self-storage warehouses in our cities.
 However, that’s not convenient.
 For example, storing your stuff might take time if you need something immediately.
 So, having a shed has many advantages.

 Of course, building a shed is a pretty hefty project for some people, beyond their budget and maybe even their skills.
 A more straightforward solution is to create and build a lean-to storage shed attached to the back of the house or garage.